 Blinding white, a sharp whistle, the impression of a million sounds compressed into one second, heat – and then it was over.

 With a grin of utter bliss, Harry stood on the threshold of Hogwarts, the real, undamaged, operating Hogwarts Castle.
 There was Hagrid's hut!
 Puffs of grey hovered in the air above his chimney, the friendly bark of Fang echoing all the way to the main gate.
 There was the forest!
 Unburned, verdant, the ancient, marvellous trees swaying healthily in the warm summer breeze.
 And the Great Lake!
-The spicy summer breeze brimming with the scent of the beach, the flowers, the greenhouses.
+The spicy summer winds brimming with the scent of the beach, the flowers, the greenhouses.

 Harry stretched out his arms and laughed.